 The next picture is a sunset from Waikīkī, Oʻahu, Hawaiʻi.

-The final picture has stage props from the Kent Stowell production of the Nutcracker by Pacific Northwest Ballet.
-They were designed by Maurice Sendak.
-When the production was retired, a resident of Seattle bought these and other props from the production, displaying them at Christmas.
+The final picture has stage props from the Kent Stowell production of the Nutcracker by Pacific Northwest Ballet designed by Maurice Sendak.
+When the company retired this production, a resident of Seattle bought these and other props from, displaying them at Christmas.

 The pictures of the two oil paintings are in the public domain and not mine.